cliangyu/CSVAL/README.md

 CIFAR-10-LT is generated in this repo with a fixed seed.

 ## Pretrain

+⚠️ Note: the current implementation is based on MMSelfSup which is not maintained.
+I updated the new version of pretraining and selection code in [v2](https://github.com/cliangyu/CSVALv2), based on MMPreTrain.
+However, this repository is reserved as a minimal and compatible implementation : )

 Pretrain on all MedMNIST datasets
 ```shell
 cd selection